Homogenization of high-contrast composites under differential constraints: Setting and main results

 whenever $E\subset \Omega$ satisfies $\Ld(E)<m$.
 Thanks to the Dunford-Pettis Theorem, this is equivalent to the fact that $\set{\va{u_\ep}^p}$ admits a subsequence that is weakly convergent in $L^1(\Omega)$.
-We point out that in the above assumption it is essential to start with maps $u$ which are $\A$-free in the whole set $\Omega$, for this is related to the existence of `potentials' for the operator $\A$.
-We refer to Subsection \ref{subs:results} for a discussion on this topic, as well as to Remark \ref{rk:ass-2-compare} for a comparison with similar requirements which have been introduced in the literature.
+We point out that in Assumption \ref{stm:exist-ext} it is essential to start with maps $u$ which are $\A$-free in the whole set $\Omega$, for this is related to the existence of `potentials' for the operator $\A$.
+We refer to the considerations after Theorem \ref{thm:exist-ext} in Subsection \ref{subs:results} for a discussion on this point, while we collect some comments on Assumption \ref{stm:exist-ext} in the next remark .

+\RRR \begin{remark}[On Assumption \ref{stm:exist-ext}] In problems involving perforated media the use of extension techniques is fairly common, and Assumption \ref{stm:exist-ext} is akin to others in the literature.
+For comparison, we mention \cite[Definition 1.4]{fonseca.kruzik}.
+The main differences consist in: 1) the fact that the extension operator here is assumed to exist on a periodically perforated domain, with constants independent of the periodicity parameter $\ep$; 2) the fact that the existence of an extended $p$-equiintegrable sequence here is only required when starting from a sequence that also had $p$-equiintegrability properties.
+We refer to \cite{fonseca.kruzik} for a general discussion on the connections between the existence of extension operators from an open set to a bigger surrounding domain, and the theory of DiPerna-Majda measures.

+A notion of $\A$-free extension domain was also considered in \cite[Definition 4.4]{kramer.kromer.kruzik.patho}.
+There, however, no $p$-equiintegrability conditions are prescribed.
+As pointed out in \cite[Section 4.2]{kramer.kromer.kruzik.patho}, such extension results are, in general, non-trivial.
+Additionally, they depend both on the topology of the set and on the operator $\A$ under consideration.
+In particular, no such $\A$-free extension is possible when $\A$ is the operator associated to the Cauchy-Riemann system, not even in the case of very regular sets $\Omega$.

+As far as our analysis is concerned, items (1)--(3) in Assumption \ref{stm:exist-ext} are among the main ingredients in the proof of Proposition \ref{stm:HC-limits}, and without them we would not be able to establish high-contrast compactness for sequences with equibounded energy (see Definition \ref{stm:HC-conv}).
+On the contrary, the preservation of $p$-equiintegrability is not required at this stage, whereas it is used in the proof of our main $\Gamma$-convergence result (see the proofs of Propositions \ref{prop:stiff-part} and \ref{stm:split2}).
+Nonetheless, point (4) in Assumption \ref{stm:exist-ext} could be dispensed with in some simplified versions of our problem, e.g. when $f_{0,\eps}=f_0$ for every $\eps>0$ and $\Omega$ is a rectangle. \end{remark} \EEE

 For the sake of brevity, it is convenient to give a name to the class of operators addressed in our study:

 \begin{definition} Let $\A$ be a linear first-order differential operator as in \eqref{eq:op-A}.
 We say that $\A$ is \emph{admissible} if and only if it is of constant rank and it satisfies Assumptions \ref{stm:null-av} and \ref{stm:exist-ext}. \end{definition}